Browse by Medical Category

 Research at Mass General

-Our research program focuses on the connections between mental health, behavior, and cardiac outcomes.
+Our research program focuses on the connections between mental health, behavior, and medical health in patients with heart disease and other chronic conditions.

 Unfortunately, depression and anxiety go unrecognized and untreated in the vast majority of patients with heart disease, despite the existence of safe and effective treatment.
 We have performed two randomized trials of care management for cardiac patients who have depression or anxiety disorders to determine whether having a care manager helps these patients to have better outcomes and better quality of life, and have examined the impact of psychiatric medications on cardiac health.

-In addition, we are increasingly interested in the role of positive thoughts and emotions in cardiovascular health.
-There is some suggestion that positive psychological states, like optimism and gratitude, may independently predict superior cardiovascular health, yet these connections have not been closely studied in patients who have existing heart disease.
+Also, we are increasingly interested in the role of positive thoughts and emotions in health.
+There is some suggestion that positive psychological states, like optimism, positive affect and self-efficacy in persons may independently predict superior health, yet these connections have not been closely studied in patients who have chronic or acute illnesses, like an acute coronary syndrome or type 2 diabetes.

-In addition, we have adapted positive psychological exercises to this population to determine if such exercises can boost optimism, gratitude, and self-efficacy in persons with heart disease.
+Also, we have adapted positive psychological exercises to this population to determine if such exercises can boost optimism, positive affect, and self-efficacy in persons with heart disease or type 2 diabetes.
 We are performing ongoing studies to better develop these exercises and to determine whether they may affect biology, health behaviors, and key cardiac outcomes.
 We are also working to adapt these positive psychological interventions to patients with diabetes and other medical illnesses.

 Click on the tabs to learn more about our team, our projects, and our publications.

 Jeff Huffman, MD, is the Director of the Cardiac Psychiatry Research Program (CPRP), Director of Inpatient Psychiatry Research, and an Associate Professor of Psychiatry at Harvard Medical School.
-He currently serves as principal investigator for over ten projects, and has been awarded grants from the American Heart Association, the Templeton Foundation, American Foundation for Suicide Prevention, and the National Institutes of Health.
-He has many peer-reviewed publications, including over 110 first-author or senior-author publications, and has mentored medical students, psychiatry residents, research fellows, psychologists, social workers, and junior psychiatrist faculty.
+He currently serves as principal investigator for over ten projects, and has been awarded grants from the American Heart Association, the Templeton Foundation, American Foundation for Suicide Prevention, and the National Institutes of Health (National Heart, Lung and Blood Institute; National Institute of Diabetes and Digestive Kidney Diseases).
+He has over 110 peer-reviewed publications, including 95 first or senior author publications, and has mentored post doctoral psychology fellows, junior psychiatrist and psychologist faculty, medical students, psychiatry residents, research fellows, psychologists, social workers, and junior psychiatrist faculty.
 His areas of interest include the impact of psychiatric illness on patients with cardiac disease, and the development and use of positive psychological interventions in a wide range of populations.

 Christopher Celano, MD, is an attending psychiatrist at Mass General and an Instructor in Psychiatry at Harvard Medical School and has worked on CPRP projects since 2010.
 He is the recipient of a K23 career development award sponsored by the National Heart, Lung, and Blood Institute to develop a psychological intervention to improve health behaviors patients with heart failure.
 He has published over 25 articles with the team and is an active co-investigator on several projects.
 His areas of interest include the impact of depression and anxiety on cardiac health as well as the promotion of positive psychological states in patients with mental illness and cardiovascular disease.